Los Alamos National Laboratory RCT 2 (Radiation Control Tec 2) in Los Alamos, New Mexico

-Knowledge of applied technical radiation protection principles and in the practices required to implement those principles.
+Knowledge of and/or experience in applied technical radiation protection principles and in the practices required to implement those principles.

-Experience in the use of protective clothing and respiratory protective equipment.
+Knowledge and/or experience in the use of protective clothing and respiratory protective equipment for radiological protection.

-Ability and experience in using computer based office applications such as e-mail and work processing application.
+Ability and experience in using computer based office applications such as e-mail and work processing applications.

 Above-average math skills, including ability to perform simple calculations.

 Training/Certifications: All Radiological Control Technicians at LANL will receive instruction and training in the Department of Energy Core Radiation Protection fundamentals and in Laboratory-specific procedures.
 Radiological Control Technicians must pass the DOE Core and the LANL Specific written examinations and an Oral Board to be Laboratory-qualified Radiological Control Technicians.

 Education/Experience: Position requires a high school diploma and one-to-two years of related experience, or an equivalent combination of education and experience.